7 Effective Account-Based Marketing (ABM) Tactics to Boost B2B Sales

 Likewise, there are a lot of opportunities to customize customer testimonials so that the content feels relevant for a targeted account.

-6. Go the extra mile with IRL gifts
+6. Go the Extra Mile with IRL Gifts

 That’s the key.
 You need to do your homework and learn enough about the prospect to be able to select and send something they’re sure to love.

 Sruthi Kumar, Global Marketing Manager at Sendoso (a platform that delivers direct mail, swag, and gifts), sent out bottles of wine to her top targets one quarter.
-Her company’s logo was etched on the side.
+Her company’s logo is etched on the side.
 It worked beautifully because it was something the prospects were excited to take home.

 As with any campaign, ads are a great way to gain coverage.
-Digital ads allow you to get your message in front of everyone who you want to see the message.
+Digital ads allow you to get your message in front of everyone you want to see the message.

 And, of course, ads are measurable, allowing teams to track results and see what’s working (and what isn’t).
-Sales team can use data to prioritize their efforts and target the right people at the right time.
+Sales teams can use data to prioritize their efforts and target the right people at the right time.